bonitasoft/bonita-doc/md/role.md

-# Manage a role
+# Manage roles

-Logged on with the Administrator profile, you have rights to manage a role as follows:
+Logged on with the Administrator profile, you have rights to manage roles as follows:

 ## Create a role